hexojs/site/source/docs/themes.md

 ### scripts

 Script folder.
-JavaScript files in this folder will be loaded when Hexo starts.
+Hexo will automatically load all JavaScript files in this folder during initialization.
 For more info, see [plugins](plugins.html).

 ### source

 Source folder.
-Assets (e.g. CSS and JavaScript files) should be placed here.
+Place your assets (e.g. CSS and JavaScript files) here.
 Hexo ignores hidden files and files or folders prefixed with `_` (underscore).

-Files that can be rendered are processed and saved to the `public` folder.
-Other files are copied to the `public` folder directly.
+Hexo will process and save all renderable files to the `public` folder.
+Non-renderable files will be copied to the `public` folder directly.

 ### Publishing

-Once your theme is complete, you can publish it to the [theme list](/themes).
-Before publishing, you should run the [theme unit test](https://github.com/hexojs/hexo-theme-unit-test) and ensure everything works.
-The steps for publishing a theme are very simliar to those for [updating documentation](contributing.html#Updating_Documentation).
+When you have finished building your theme, you can publish it to the [theme list](/themes).
+Before doing so, you should run the [theme unit test](https://github.com/hexojs/hexo-theme-unit-test) to ensure that everything works.
+The steps for publishing a theme are very similar to those for [updating documentation](contributing.html#Updating_Documentation).

 1. Fork [hexojs/site]
 2. Clone the repository to your computer and install dependencies.